la-abdi25/SpaceTravel/README.md

 <h3>SpaceCraft Details Page</h3>
 <ul>
   <li>Shows a comprehensive overview of a selected spacecraft.</li>
-  <li>Includes details such as: Name, capacity, description, and spacecraft image.</li>
+  <li>Includes details such as: name, capacity, description, and a spacecraft image.</li>
 </ul>